Dimensionality Reduction: PCA and NMF

 - So far we’ve largely concentrated on cases in which we have relatively large numbers of measurements for a few variables

-- Two other extremes are imporant
+- Two other extremes are important

 - Many observations and many variables